Generic Name: nintedanib (nin TED a nib)

 if you take laxatives, stool softeners, or any medicine or supplements that can cause diarrhea.

-FDA pregnancy category D. Do not use Ofev if you are pregnant.
-It could harm the unborn baby.
-Tell your doctor right away if you become pregnant during treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your treatment ends.
+Using Ofev during pregnancy could harm the unborn baby.
+Do not use this medicine if you are pregnant.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 months after your last dose.

 It is not known whether nintedanib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using Ofev.